S3-working-group/s3-practical-guide/docs/all.md

 **Invite everyone to create and run experiments for evolving the organization.**

--   clarify the <dfn data-info="Organizational Driver: A driver is a person’s or a group's motive for responding to a specific situation.
+-   clarify the <dfn data-info="Organizational Driver: A driver is a person’s or a group&#x27;s motive for responding to a specific situation.
 A driver is considered an **organizational driver** if responding to it would help the organization generate value, eliminate waste or avoid unintended consequences.">driver</dfn> for change
 -   schedule regular open space events:
     -   invite all members to create and run experiments
-    -   define constraints for the experiments that enable development of a <dfn data-info="Sociocracy: A mindset where people affected by decisions can influence them on the basis of reasons to do so.">sociocratic</dfn> and agile mindset (e.g. S3 principles)
+    -   define constraints for the experiments that enable development of a <dfn data-info="Sociocracy: An approach for organizing together where people affected by decisions can influence them on the basis of reasons to do so.">sociocratic</dfn> and agile mindset (e.g. S3 principles)
     -   review and learn from experimentation in the next open space